Dimension-independent Markov chain Monte Carlo on the sphere: Introduction

 In this work, we study whether these dimension-independent sampling schemes could also be modified for Bayesian analysis on high-dimensional manifolds.
 As a starting point we focus on Bayesian inference on high-dimensional spheres \citep{Watson1983}.
-However, several of our results are valid for general manifolds.
+We then consider the case of the unit sphere in a general Hilbert space.
+We formulate some results in more generality, e.g.\ by replacing the ambient Hilbert space and the unit sphere with a pair of topological spaces that are related by a measurable mapping.
+This allows us to extend some of our results to manifolds that are more general than the unit sphere.
 Our choice of the sphere is further motivated by particular inverse problems on function spaces such as level set inversion --- more precisely, \emph{binary classification} --- where one is essentially interested only in recovering the pointwise \emph{sign} of a function $u \colon D \to \Reals$ on some domain $D$.
 Thus, $u$ and $\alpha u$ for $\alpha > 0$ yield equivalent classifications and, hence, it is natural to consider the inverse problem just on some unit sphere of functions.

-Previous works on Markov chain Monte Carlo methods on manifolds --- such as those of \citet{BrubakerEtAl2012}, \citet{ByrneGirolami2013}, \citet{Diaconis_etal_2013}, \citet{MangoubiSmith2018}, and \citet{Zappa2018} --- derive algorithms which are based on the Hausdorff or surface measure, as reference measure.
-However, despite their use of geometric structure, the performance of such methods typically still degrade as the dimension of the sample space increases to infinity --- one reason being the degeneration of the target density \wrt the Hausdorff measure.
+Previous works on \ac{MCMC} methods on manifolds --- such as those of \citet{BrubakerEtAl2012}, \citet{ByrneGirolami2013}, \citet{Diaconis_etal_2013}, \citet{MangoubiSmith2018}, and \citet{Zappa2018} --- derive algorithms which are based on the Hausdorff or surface measure as reference measure.
+However, despite their use of geometric structure, the performance of such methods typically still degrades as the dimension of the sample space increases to infinity --- one reason being the degeneration of the target density \wrt the Hausdorff measure.